'A day without a woman' -- Women's March organizers plan general strike

 The February 17 strike called for members of Congress to defend the Constitution.

-The Women's March had yet to issue the date for it's strike, but pledged: "The will of the people will stand."
+The Women's March had yet to issue the date for its strike, but pledged: "The will of the people will stand."